dkorolev/SimpleSecretDashboard/README.md

-# SimpleSecretDashboard
+# SimpleDashboard

-To be removed.
+A stub for dashboard code.